ajschumacher/ajschumacher.github.io/20141215-please_stop_saying_big_data/index.md

 Google Translate tells me that this is Arabic for “tweet.”

 This is an example from a hackathon I participated in.
-It gives me the opportunity to gently critique two things: hackathons, and what I'll call “data science mad-libs.”
+It gives me the opportunity to gently critique two more things: hackathons, and what I'll call “data science mad-libs.”

 Hackathons first.
 They're great for getting people excited and talking about something.
 They're hard to get results out of.
 So if you're clear about your goal, hackathons may be for you.